low angle photography of spiral stair

 & Genetics

-Math and formal language arts are individualized and therefore focus on student needs.
+Math and formal language arts are individualized as needed for full-time students.
 Art and Engineering are offered every year.
-Additional electives and health/PE are based on a combination of availability and majority interest.
+Additional group electives and health/PE are based on a combination of availability and majority interest.

-Upper Elementary students have a separate writing, Junior Great Books (literature discussion & analysis), and a skills-based integrated science course to prepare them for middle school level work on Logic Focus day.
+Upper Elementary students have an additional set of courses on a 2-year rotation for writing, literature discussion & analysis, and a skills-based integrated science course to prepare them for middle school level work.

 Literature Focus